TotalCross/totalcross/CONTRIBUTING.md

 Example of commit message:
 ```
-Summarize changes in around 80 characters or less
+doc: summarize changes in around 80 characters or less

 More detailed explanatory text, if necessary.
 Wrap it to about 80
 characters per line.
 In some contexts, the first line is treated as
 the subject of the commit and the rest of the text as the body.
 The
-blank line separating the summary from the body is critical (unless
+blank line separating the header from the body is critical (unless
 you omit the body entirely); various tools like `log`, `shortlog`
 and.
 Explain the problem that this commit is solving.
 Focus on why you
 are making this change as opposed to how (the code explains that).
 Are there side effects or other unintuitive consequences of this
 change?
 Here's the place to explain them.

-Resolves: #123
+Closes #123
 ```

 ### Why all these rules?